Azure/AzLoadBalancerMigration/README.md

 - Creates and associates a NSG with the VMSS to ensure load balanced traffic reaches backend pool members, following Standard load balancer's move to a default-deny network policy.
 - Logs the upgrade operation for easy audit and failure recovery.

+> **Warning**
+> Migrating _internal_ Basic Load Balancers where the backend VMs or VMSS instances do not have Public IP Addresses assigned requires additional action post-migration to enable backend pool members to connect to the internet.
+The recommended approach is to create a NAT Gateway and assign it to the backend pool members' subnet (see: [**Integrate NAT Gateway with Internal Load Balancer**](../virtual-network/nat-gateway/tutorial-nat-gateway-load-balancer-internal-portal.md)).
+Alternatively, Public IP Addresses can be allocated to each VMSS instance by adding a Public IP Configuration to the Network Profile (see: [**VMSS Public IPv4 Address Per Virtual Machine**](../virtual-machine-scale-sets/virtual-machine-scale-sets-networking.md)).

+> **Warning**
+> If the Virtual Machine Scale Set in the Load Balancer backend pool has Public IP Addresses in its network configuration, the Public IP Addresses will change during migration (the Public IPs must be removed prior to the migration, then added back post migration with a Standard SKU configuration)

 ### Unsupported Scenarios

 - Basic load balancers with a VMSS backend pool member which is also a member of a backend pool on a different load balancer